Developer(s) – NetherRealm Studios

-Released in 2011 as an extremely successful revival of the widely acclaimed fighting game series, Mortal Kombat went on to win three gaming awards in the year of its launch, and was later re-released with additional content, as well as there being a sequel coming out soon for next-gen consoles.
-As far as fighting games go, whilst I don’t indulge in them as much as I do in other genres of gaming, this is most definitely one of the best entries in the series, and had made me particularly excited about it’s future.
+Released in 2011 as an extremely successful revival of the widely acclaimed fighting game series, Mortal Kombat went on to win three gaming awards in the year of its launch and was later re-released with additional content, as well as there is a sequel coming out soon for next-gen consoles.
+As far as fighting games go, whilst I don’t indulge in them as much as I do in other genres of gaming, this is most definitely one of the best entries in the series and had made me particularly excited about its future.

 Graphics – 8/10